IlgssonBraga/fastfeet/README.md

 # About

 <p> Application made during the Bootcamp GoStack 10.
-This is for a fictitious carrier application.
+This is a application for a fictitious carrier.
 The Backend was made with Node.JS, Frontend Web with ReactJS and mobile with React Native.
 Below some of the technologies used: </p>

 <ul>